darshangowda-web/Leet-code-solutions-and-explanation/Longest_Palindromic_Substring_Java.md

-# Longest Palindromic Substring in Java
+# 5.Longest Palindromic Substring in Java

 This Java program aims to find the **longest palindromic substring** within a given string `s`.
 A palindrome reads the same backward as forward (e.g., "aba" or "racecar").
 The program uses an approach that expands around potential centers of the palindrome.